-The Board is currently composed of six directors.
-Upon completion of the meeting, the Board will be composed of five directors.
-Form 58-101F2 - Corporate Governance Disclosure (Venture Issuers) ("Form 58-101F2") requires disclosure regarding how the Board facilitates its exercise of independent supervision over management of the Company by providing the identity of directors who are independent and the identity of directors who are not independent and the basis for that determination.
+The Board is currently composed of five directors.
+Form 58-101F2 - Corporate Governance Disclosure (Venture Issuers) ("Form 58-101F2") requires disclosure regarding how the Board facilitates its exercise of independent supervision over management of the Company by providing the identity of directors who are independent and the basis for that determination.
 NI 52-110 provides that a director is independent if he or she has no direct or indirect "material relationship" with the company.
 "Material relationship" is defined as a relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of a director's independent judgment.
 In addition, under NI 52-110, an individual who is, or has been within the last three years, an employee or executive officer of an issuer, is deemed to have a "material relationship" with the issuer.
 Accordingly, of the proposed director nominees, Mr. Sameet Kanade, the Chief Executive Officer of the Company, is considered not to be "independent".
-The remaining four proposed nominees, Ian Morton, Anthony Viele, David Walters, and Jane Wright-Mitchell are considered by the Board to be "independent", within the meaning of NI 52-110.
-In assessing Form 58-
+The remaining four proposed nominees, Ian Morton, Anthony Viele, David Walters, and Jane Wright-Mitchell are considered by the Board to be "independent", within the meaning of NI 52-

-101F2 and making the foregoing determinations, the circumstances of each director have been examined in relation to a number of factors.
+110. In assessing Form 58-101F2 and making the foregoing determinations, the circumstances of each director have been examined in relation to a number of factors.